arhankundu99/System-Design/Database/Database Fundamentals/Section 8_ Concurrency Control/README.md

 ![serializable_mvcc_transaction2](images/serializable_mvcc_transaction2.png)

-Here we get a serialization error because there would be a serialization error while merging in this case.
+Here we get a serialization error because there would be a serialization error while committing in this case.

 NOTE: When a transaction fails, In postgres, it is the responsibility of the application layer to take the decision of retrying.
 There is no retrying in the dbms.